Welcome to HoB's Children & early adolescent:

 - Developmental theories to predict & understand children's responses to literature with examples on how to use six different theories to make decisions

-- Literacy from literature to multimedia: A Model to critically analyze & evaluate literature & multimedia. - Incudes planning for multimedia experiences: lessons, units, for the book, The Mailbox and painting School House by Winslow Homer
+- Multimedia planning framework to critically analyze and evaluate literature - Literacy from literature to multimedia - Incudes planning for multimedia experiences: lessons, units, for the book, The Mailbox and painting School House by Winslow Homer

 - Multi media literacy - An introduction to multi media literacy and the importantce of moving beyond literacy, which focuses more on reading and writing.
-Includes goals, outcomes, inquiry process, philosophies, implementation suggestions for young and intermediate learners, questions for deep inquiry, propaganda strategies or techniquess to entice action, core principles of literacy, & strategies for action.
+Includes goals, outcomes, inquiry process, philosophies, implementation suggestions for young and intermediate learners, questions for deep inquiry, propaganda strategies or techniquess to entice action, fact & opinon, fact & fiction, core principles of literacy, & strategies for action.

 - Literacy & second language learners - explores positive & negative ideas associated with bilingual education & curricula necessary to achieve literacy in a second & multiple languages.
 Includes: culture model, related definitions, theories, frameworks, interventions, stages of 2nd language acquisition with coordinated learning prompts, coordinated planning, and study guide for With Literacy and Justice for All - Edelsky